Ouphix/synchro-psychotherapies/steps.md

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/report/Extracting%20social%20signals%20%20from%20psychotherapy%20videos.png)

 #### Video Configurations
+##### Verbal signal extraction
+I began to extract social signal from videos with annotations made with the Elan software.
+The idea was to annotate the speaking of each participants.
+This waveform helped to identify the zones of speaking vs no speaking.

+Most often they were filmed so it helped to detect manually who spoke but it wasn't always the case.
+Quite often, participant speech overlap that made the process quite difficult.
+There was some short onomatopoeia that were sometimes quite arbitrary to annotate or not.
+The end of the sentence was not always obvious with long vowels with not precise end especially during the overlap of speeches.
+It was made from the video and the waveform extracted from the video in an audio file.

+Consequently, this process was very laborious.
+It was possible to annotate one hour of video with a whole week work.

+We tried to find ways to make source separation automatic even if it couldn't be perfect.
+We found the [FASST software](http://bass-db.gforge.inria.fr/fasst/) that is very powerful to separate sounds coming from different music instruments.
+However, we contacted the author of this software and this material is to difficult to separate at the moment since two voices are not so much different than two different music instruments.
+This separation could be made during the record of the video with several mikes that could be small tie mikes attached to each participant.

+It is often necessary to extract manually some features even because of the lack of automatic process or in case of developing, training and evaluating these tools.

+Consequently, we decided to give up this approach.

 ##### Spatial organisation
 In the first center, psychotherapy sessions consisted of filmed familial psychotherapies with 2 to 5 peoples organized in a circle.
 Two participants of the psychotherapy were filmed from the front.
 Another subject (often the therapist) is filmed from the other side.
 Its video is embedded in a window.
 We can notice the date displayed on the video.
 Sometimes, there is an overlap of different subject in the same place.